Splash Financial Refinancing

 Splash is new to student loan refinancing and consolidation but the rates are solid and worth investigating.

-Article Updated July 3, 2018 to reflect the latest available interest rate information and a new customer bonus of $300.
+Article Updated September 13, 2018 to reflect the latest available interest rate information and a new customer bonus of $300.

 The latest company to enter the student loan refinance marketplace is Splash Financial.
 Splash Financial first entered the student loan refinance business as a lender focusing exclusively on young doctors in their residency or in a fellowship.
 This year Splash Financial opened up their services to all college graduates.
 The new program features competitive interest rates, but might not be the best choice for all student loan borrowers.